Waluigi6/Kkutu/README.md

 Todolist:
 - So uhh we gotta add some sort of timer to make it an actual game
-- We should consider this but maybe there could be a thingy so that it is multiple letters each round like in actual Kkutu -Frenchy got some cool ChatGPT stuff he's bout to add in
+- We should consider this but maybe there could be a thingy so that it is multiple letters each round like in actual Kkutu
+- Frenchy got some cool ChatGPT stuff he's bout to add in